-According to nationwide research, teacher retention and improved student achievement are school to streamline processes used to identify student needs and address them in a systematic way.
+According to nationwide research, teacher retention and improved student achievement are positively associated with the appropriately.
+Implementation of the MTSS framework over the next three years will enable the school to streamline processes used to identify student needs and address them in a systematic way.
 While PFE has made gains in implementing PBIS and RtI, merging these processes and moving to the next level will require ongoing training and improved communication.
 Working collaboratively within teaching teams and with the Instructional Coach to analyze assessment data to improve core instruction and help all students make academic gains will be an area of focus throughout the year.
 Science achievement data has decreased as the experiential learning opportunities in science have decreased over the last several years.
 For this reason, we will increase the number of excursions taken with the Muddy Sneakers program this year in an effort to engage learners with learning content standards.
 Teachers will also increase the level of culminating instructional opportunities during the pre/post-trip period that accompanies each excursion to maximize learning.
 Making curriculum based connections within the classroom setting to outdoor learning lessons is an opportunity for improvement.

-positively associated with the teaching conditions in a school.
+teaching conditions in a school.
 For this reason, data from the NC Teacher Working Conditions Survey and data from the NC School Report Card were used to evaluate the root cause of the problem.
 The combination of instability within the teaching staff and negative school climate are contributing factors to the problem of low student achievement.
 This is confirmed by data from the NC Report Card and NC Teacher Working Condition Survey.

 At PFE we also need to focus on high quality core instruction using appropriate instructional resources.
-Teachers need support designing researchbased interventions using appropriate instructional materials.
-Teachers need to be made aware of what is available to them to use to help reach the needs of all students in the classroom.
+Teachers need support designing research-based interventions using appropriate instructional materials.
+Teachers need to be made aware of what is available to them to use to help reach the needs of all students in the classroom